Blackened Chicken Recipe: Easy Step-by-Step Guide for Perfect Crust

 The Flavor Profile: Bold, Smoky, and Spicy

-• Heat: Cayenne brings the fire.
+• Heat: Cayenne pepper provides the kick.

 Jars of blackened seasoning blends